DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 In this section you will create a new storage container, and load sample data that will be used later in the module.

-1. Open **Azure Storage Explorer** or the tool of your preference to connect to the new storage account that was created by the ARM template.
+1. Open **Azure Storage Explorer** or the tool of your preference to connect to the new storage account that was created by the ARM template (or create a storage account in case you are manually creating all resources).
 You will need the storage account name and key in order to connect to it.
 In order to get the Storage account name and key, head over to the Azure portal (https://portal.azure.com) and navigate to the Storage Account and find the 'Keys' section.
 Copy the name and one of the keys (either primary or secondary) and connect to the Storage account via the storage explorer using the account name and key.
 	1. On the left pane of _Azure Storage Explorer_, right-click on **Storage Accounts** and select **Connect to Azure Storage...**
 	1. Enter the account name and key in the dialog, then click **OK**.